 We have defined three stages for how far you can go in your advertising strategy:

-2. Interest-based ads that link to your inbound marketing: You take interests, create in-depth material for people with those interests in line with your inbound marketing strategy, and create ads that provide your inbound funnels with visitors who then become leads and are followed up according to your lead qualification process.
+- Interest-based ads that link to your inbound marketing: You start with interests, create in-depth content for people with those interests in line with your inbound marketing strategy, and create ads that provide your inbound funnels with visitors who then become leads and are followed up according to your lead qualification process.

-3. Problem-based advertising based on the customer: You know your customer.
-You've created an automated system that knows where each customer is in their buying journey.
+- Customer-centric problem-based advertising: You know your customer.
+You've created an automated system that knows where each customer is in the buying journey.
 You know what they are interested in.
-And you know the problems your customers experience by measuring their behavior.
+And you know what problems your customers experience by measuring their behavior.
 Based on this knowledge, you automatically trigger specific communication about that problem, across all channels (email, website, ads).

 Below we describe three specific advertising strategies for those at stage 2 or 3.